 19. Focus on Cart Abandonment Recovery

-There can be many possible reasons people abandon their cart, but you can bring most of them back to the store by implementing an effective cart recovery strategy.
+There can be many possible reasons people abandon their carts, but you can bring most of them back to the store by implementing an effective cart recovery strategy.

 Here are a few strategies that you can try –